|Don’t have time to read the full article? Here are the highlights|

 TouchBistro was designed by restaurant people, for restaurant people, to help make running your business easier and more profitable.
 This wealth of industry knowledge is the reason why TouchBistro’s core POS is equipped with features that are robust enough to support a wide variety of functions, but also intuitive enough for all your front-of-house and back-of-house staff to use.

-With Micros, you’re not getting a dedicated restaurant POS.
-Micros is owned by Oracle, which makes POS systems for hotels, resorts, casinos, stadiums, airports, and more.
-This means when you go with Micros, you’re not getting the focus of a company dedicated to the restaurant industry.
-Rather, you’re signing on with a major corporation that’s working on POS features for a vast array of businesses – many of which have wildly different needs that you.
+With MICROS, you’re not getting a dedicated restaurant POS.
+MICROS is owned by Oracle, which makes POS systems for hotels, resorts, casinos, stadiums, airports, and more.
+This means when you go with MICROS, you’re not getting the focus of a company dedicated to the restaurant industry.
+Rather, you’re signing on with a major corporation that’s working on POS features for a vast array of businesses – many of which have wildly different needs than you.